-Keep in mind that the ad that converts more easily and reduces CPL is the clear winner.
+Remember that the clear winner among ads is the one that achieves a greater conversion volume while reducing the CPL.
 There’s no point in running an ad that gets clicks but doesn’t prompt the action of conversion.

 Formulas For Calculating Google Ads

 Measuring ROI and CPL will help you optimise your Google Ads or social media marketing campaigns and allocate resources accordingly.
-It may seem challenging at first, but you’ll get the hang of it after going through the formulas and examples we’ve put together for you.
+It may seem challenging initially, but you’ll get the hang of it after going through the formulas and examples we’ve put together for you.

 That’s all the time we had today.
-We’ll leave you with a pro-tip: always work out the customer lifetime value (CLV) to figure out the budget needed for ad spend.
+We’ll leave you with a pro tip: always work out the customer lifetime value (CLV) to determine the budget needed for ad spending.
 This will help your company grow with minimal risk.